-Lift Arc ignition allows the arc to be started easily in DC TIG by simply touching the tungsten to the work piece and lifting it up to start the arc.
+Lift Arc ignition allows the arc to be started easily in DC Tig by simply touching the tungsten to the work piece and lifting it up to start the arc.
 This prevents the tungsten tip sticking to the work piece and breaking the tip from the tungsten electrode.
 There is a particular technique called "rocking the cup" used in the Lift Arc process that provides easy use of the Lift Arc function.

-(1) Make sure the front end parts of the TIG torch are correctly assembled, use the correct size and type of tungsten electrode for the job, the tungsten electrode requires a sharpened point for DC welding.
+(1) Assemble front end parts of the TIG torch, fitting a sharpened tungsten suitable for DC welding.

-(2) Turn on the Gas Valve located on the TIG torch handle.
+(2) Turn on the Gas Valve.